joaoinez/magenta.nvim/README-minimal.md

 ## Features

 - **AI-powered edit prediction**: Uses LLMs to predict your next edit based on context
-- **Multiple provider support**: Works with Anthropic, OpenAI, Ollama and Bedrock
+- **Multiple provider support**: Works with Anthropic, OpenAI, Ollama, and Bedrock
 - **Real-time suggestions**: Shows predictions as virtual text that can be accepted or dismissed
 - **Change tracking**: Automatically tracks your recent edits to provide better predictions
 - **Customizable**: Configure prediction behavior, system prompts, and provider settings